 While all the focus was on Russia, Belarus, Nicaragua and Syria, a number of other countries also took the opportunity to distance themselves from certain components of the Political Declaration.
 Many citing “family values” and “cultural norms”.
 These are the same reasons we now see a Political Declaration which, despite the positive steps, “does not measure up” per the delegate of the United States of America, who were steadfast in their criticism of the compromises made to get the document to vote.
 The US delegate specifically mentioned the protections given to “national sovereignty” which led to a watering down of the document, including a clause allowing each nation to self-define the key populations in their country – a clause which can only result in the most marginalized in society being left further behind in the HIV response.

 Around the HLM, a number of side-events also took place, including one on June 7th which Youth RISE co-organized.
-Our IWG from Kyrgyzstan spoke effectively in her brief allotted time on the main issues facing young people who use drugs when accessing services, and the significance of making youth-friendly services available.
+Maria, our IWG from Kyrgyzstan spoke effectively in her brief allotted time on the main issues facing young people who use drugs when accessing services, and the significance of making youth-friendly services available.
 Considering the HLM only takes place every five years we felt it was important to cover a wide-base, so the side-event included a number of speakers from a range of regions and representing a variety of key populations discussing the significance of youth-friendly services within their context as well as giving some key recommendations.
+Watch this short video about Maria’s experience speaking at the side event here.

 Among the other side-events one of particular significance included one organized by our main funder the Robert Carr Fund for Civil Society Networks where commitments were made to the funding of the Robert Carr Fund.
 We were very thankful to see a number of increased commitments made to fund the Robert Carr Fund, following on from commitments made in the Political Declaration itself to fully fund the HIV response.